BSc (Hons) Applied Sports & Exercise Sciences (with Foundation Year)

 Key course features

-- *This course is part of a subject area rated 4th in the UK & 1st in Wales for teaching satisfaction in the Sports Science subject league tables, The Guardian University Guide 2023.
+• *This course is part of a subject area rated 1st in the UK for teaching satisfaction in the Sports Science subject league tables, The Guardian University Guide 2024.

 What you will study